-Donald Bousted is a composer, mixed media artist, guitarist and ukulele player.
-His work is often based on intimate explorations of one or two instruments, sometimes with electronics.
-In the work of the last 20 years, he has collaborated with visual artists and sought to integrate elements of film, still images and live art into his oeuvre.
+Donald Bousted is a composer, mixed media artist, producer, guitarist and ukulele player.
+His compositional work is often based on intimate explorations of one or two instruments, sometimes with electronics.
+In the last 20 years, he has collaborated with visual artists and sought to integrate elements of film, still images and live art into his oeuvre.
 He is perhaps best known for his microtonal music, which has been an interest since he was a student.
-He has written music using quarter- and eighth-tones, just intonation, and a substantial body of work in 19-divison tuning (19 pitches per octave).
+He has written music using quarter- and eighth-tones, in just intonation, and a substantial body of work in 19-divison tuning (19 pitches per octave).

-Donald is the founder and Artistic Director of Microtonal Projects and joint author, with Stephen Altoft of The Microtonal Trumpet.
+Donald is the founder and Artistic Director of Microtonal Projects and has had a 20 year project with Stephen Altoft called The Microtonal Trumpet.
 He is Musical Director of EUROMicroFest and the curator of mixed media events which have included ‘Wild Dog’ and, in 2010, a Late at Tate (Microtonal) at Tate Britain.

 A number of works, including the installation with Gary O’Connor ‘broader than broadway’ and the mixed media pieces in your dreams, touch, in preparation and the black hole utilise ‘home-made’ speakers made by attaching exciters to musical instruments, glass, floorboards and walls.
-These pieces reflect both an interest in the categorization and collection of sounds and our emotional reaction to sounds outside their normal context.
+These pieces reflect an interest in collected sounds and our emotional reaction to sound outside its normal context.

 In 2014, Donald completed his 50 minute 19.5, a work in 19 divisions of the octave, commissioned by duo Contour (Stephen Altoft, trumpet and Lee Ferguson, percussion).
 The 12 movement work, written for a specially designed trumpet and a malletKat (MIDI mallet instrument) is one of a number of works written for acoustic instruments using non-standard tunings.
 In 1995-6 he wrote a similar tour de force for two recorders in quarter-tones, the nine movement A Journey Among Travellers which was recorded, by Kathryn Bennetts and Peter Bowman, with the financial assistance of the Arts Council of Great Britain in 1998.